vivekkr12/uploadjs/README.md

 # Upload JS
 An HTML5 and JavaScript based file uploader which lets you add and upload files one by one or simaltaneously.
-Upload Js works best with html table integration but it's upload method can be used independently.
+Upload Js displays added files in a html table but custom displays can be implemented.

 ### Features
 * Add / upload multiple files at once
 * Highly customizable with option to hook custom methods to be invoked before / after every action
-* Chunked upload for large files
+* Chunked upload for large files with option to set chunk size
 * Drag and drop support
 * Option to add extra payload to be transfered as request parameter with file